SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 A tall, broad draconian stepped into the light.
 He was old, his scales battle-scarred.
 He rested one clawed hand on the pommel of a mace that hung from a loop on his belt, while the other carried his shield by a strap.
 His flat, expressionless look was more terrifying than any threatening glower.

 The three human bandits took a step back.
-One of the dwarves just sneered—then, sensing his human compatriots' reluctance, turned to look at them.
+One of the dwarves just sneered-then, sensing his human compatriots' reluctance, turned to look at them.
 "What's this?" the lead dwarf growled.

 Looking at the dragon knight, another bandit added quickly, "We didn't know there was one of you here."